MargoSolo/r-survival-analysis/index.md

 root: .
 ---

-*An introduction to survival analysis using Game of Thrones mortality dataset in R.*
+*An introduction to survival analysis in R using Game of Thrones mortality dataset.*

 The goal of this lesson is to practice the common methods for data manipulation and visualisation.
 These materials are based on the mortality dataset of the *Games of Thrones* television series, which was published in *[Injury Epidemiology][article]*.